-

 This Biden administration policy modifies the Trump-era policy identified in this entry.

-On January 20, 2021, DHS announced it will stop new enrollments in the MPP program.
+On January 20, 2021, DHS announced it would stop new enrollments in the MPP program.
 “Effective tomorrow, January 21, the Department will cease adding individuals into the program.
 However, current COVID-19 non-essential travel restrictions, both at the border and in the region, remain in place at this time.
 All current MPP participants should remain where they are, pending further official information from U.S. government officials.”

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.